The historical map of Florence

 wasn’t built in a day.

-DECIMA is the collaborative product of a dedicated team of researchers from the Department of History and the Centre for Medieval Studies at the University of Toronto.
+DECIMA is the collaborative product of a dedicated team of researchers from the Department of History at the University of Toronto and the Department of History at Brock University.
 With the help and continued support of a network of international collaborators, DECIMA has continued to grow.
 Ongoing technical development is made possible thanks to the support of the Information and Instructional Technology Services (IITS) at the University of Toronto.

 Below are listed the DECIMA contributors and supporters, and you can also certainly contact us.

-I am currently a doctoral candidate in the Centre for Medieval Studies at the University of Toronto, where I specialize in the political and economic history of late medieval Lucca.
-My dissertation uses the records of the gabella maggiore, the Lucchese customs tax, to contextualize the decision-making process of the city’s fiscal legislators at the end of the fourteenth century.
+I hold a doctorate from the Centre for Medieval Studies at the University of Toronto, where I specialized in the political and economic history of late medieval Lucca.
+My dissertation used the records of the gabella maggiore, the Lucchese customs tax, to contextualize the decision-making process of the city’s fiscal legislators at the end of the fourteenth century.
 Although my material differs vastly from sixteenth- and seventeenth-century censuses, I have tried to bring my zest for administrative documents to the Florentine ricerche at the core of the DECIMA project.
 Beginning in 2011, I helped transcribe and encode the 1561/2 data, and I am currently leading a team of RAs working on censuses from 1551 and 1632.
 My chapter in Mapping Space, Sense, and Movement in Florence focused on the role played by institutional landlords in the urban property market.

 I have a BA Honours double major in French and History from the University of Guelph, an MA in History from the University of Ottawa, and a Masters of Museum Studies from the University of Toronto.
+I am currently enrolled in a doctoral programme at Oxford University.
 I have worked with DECIMA as the primary researcher in a project called ‘Guided’ which maps the routes taken by tourist guidebooks through Florence.
 This project starts with the first guide, written by Francesco Bocchi in 1591, and will grow to include more layers as the project advances.
 I have also assisted DECIMA with the facilitation and development of the redesigned DECIMA website.

-I am a social historian completing my PhD at the University of Toronto.
+I completed my doctorate at the University of Toronto in 2019 and am currently an assistant professor at Cape Breton University.
 My research examines sound, noise and sensory experiences in early modern Florence.
 In particular, my work studies the soundscapes of enclosed women’s institutions (convents, asylums and refuges) and the complex religious, civic and social politics which surrounded them.
 My work as part of the DECIMA team has focused on entering census data on Florentine nuns into the larger map and system.
 Using this data, we seek to explore the lives of Florentine women asking questions about how they experienced life within the historical city.

 Computing in the Humanities & Social Sciences (CHASS),